 7. Must test negative for heartworms and be on a regular monthly preventative.

-8. Must test negative for Lyme disease and be vaccinated for the same.
+8. Must test negative for Lyme disease.

 Dogs not meeting these criteria will not be accepted into the training program.